Here’s part of the road (I-25) from Colorado to Santa Fe, New Mexico.

-This is a photo from the drive from Santa Fe, New Mexico north to Colorado, taking the back roads rather than the expressway.
+This is a photo from the drive from Santa Fe, New Mexico north to Colorado, taking the back roads (Route 285) rather than the expressway.
 I took this photo in March, 2015.

 On the drive back from Vegas this weekend, the road got icy in the mountains near Vail, so I decided I better pull off and stay at a hotel, or sleep in the car if necessary.
 I wasn’t happy about it.
 Even though it was after 2am, I was jacked up on Mountain Dew, and just wanted to finish the last ninety miles to get home.